 • CEO/Top Management Analysis.

 Investors can use these different – but to some extent complementary – methods for stock trading.

-For example, a fundamental investor may use technical arguments for deciding entry and exit points, while, a technical investor can use fundamentals to limit their universe of possible stock to ‘Well Performing’ companies.
+For example, a fundamental investor may use technical arguments for deciding entry and exit points.
+A technical investor can use fundamental arguments to limit their universe of possible stock to ‘well-performing’ companies.